 A couple of weeks ago, we spent three days visiting Baltimore, Maryland and I will be covering our experiences in a series of three blog posts.
 Today, I am highlighting our time spent at Port Discovery, in Baltimore’s Inner Harbor, and will also be sharing a recipe for Chocolate Covered Pretzel Hot Chocolate.
+Check out our other posts on Baltimore here:

 In an effort to avoid the DC weekend traffic, we left early on Saturday morning for the short, just a little over an hour, drive to Baltimore.
 Our first stop was the hotel, the Courtyard Baltimore Downtown/Inner Harbor in Harbor East, to drop off the car.
 Our room just happened to be ready, so we also did a quick check-in before leaving for breakfast.